 Softwoods such as redwood and cedar are another excellent choice for deck construction.
 Redwood and cedar softwoods are light and easy to seal and stain.
 Many people like to put cedar balls or chips in their dressers, as they ward off moths and other insects.
 The same refers to decking.
 Cedar offers not only a classic rustic look, but is naturally resistant to insect damage and the elements, due to the tannins and natural oils present in the wood.
 Thus, the price is reasonable, it easy to install and resilient.
 Redwood is a very familiar site seen on patios across the country.
 Not only for decking, but it’s also used to build outdoor furniture.
 As with cedar, redwood is durable and naturally resists insects, mould and rot.
 Both redwood and cedar will require a maintenance coating every 3 years in order to sustain their beauty and durability.

 When choosing wood for your deck, give consideration to where the wood came from.
-Heartwood is the dark, dense wood that is within the center of the tree, and considered by many to be ‘dead’, while sapwood is the ‘living’ lighter wood found on the outer edges of the tree.
+Heartwood is the dark, dense wood that is within the centre of the tree, and considered by many to be ‘dead’, while sapwood is the ‘living’ lighter wood found on the outer edges of the tree.
 Heartwood is naturally resistant to rot and insects due to natural oils, and it is also more compact than sapwood.
-Sapwood is lighter in color and does not have these preservative oils.
+Sapwood is lighter in colour and does not have these preservative oils.
 When in the market for redwood lumber for your deck, check the label for “heartwood common”.
-“Heartwood common” has more heartwood than redwood lumber labeled “construction common”.
+“Heartwood common” has more heartwood than redwood lumber labelled “construction common”.

 Types of Decking: Hardwood Decking